Education

 UB's health sciences scholarly project (HSSP) provides medical students with mentor-guided research training where they complete an in-depth scholarly project in an academic area of interest related to medicine or health care.

-Our summer fellowship program offers rising second-year medical and pharmaceutical students the chance to conduct mentored, NIH-funded research in a faculty lab at UB or Roswell Park Comprehensive Cancer Center.
-Test your interest in research or get a head start on your long-term plans.
+This in-depth summer research fellowship offers rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Comprehensive Cancer Center.
+Our training, laboratory practical sessions and weekly seminars provide you with the fundamentals you need for a successful research career.

 • Clinical Research Faculty Mentoring